Windermere House, New South Wales: Architecture

 In 1882 the mansion was gutted by fire and only two wings were re-built by the Capp family who were living there for four generations.

 Building materials

 The site was pegged out and trees were planted on the perimeter, so that a carriage could be able to driven around the house and the site cleared.

 The original house was built of hand-made sun-baked sand stock bricks.
 The bricks were made on the premises.
 The bricks were pegged.

 It was made from ridge sand.
 The only source of lime for mortar was from Newcastle shells which were crushed on site to be mixed in with the sand.

 it has a recessed Veranda with a balustrading of cast-iron.
 All the joinery was fine cedar interiors.
 The cedar staircase leads down to the original kitchen and various other rooms.
-The large house stands in a very beautiful position on a hill.